dzieciou/curl-logger/README.md

 ## Releases

 2.0.0:
+* Support for custom log levels (thanks to Jérémie Bresson for pull request)
 * Support for custom curl handlers
-* Backward-incompatible change: `CurlLoggingRestAssuredConfigFactory` renamed to `CurlRestAssuredConfigFactory.
+* Backward-incompatible change: `CurlLoggingRestAssuredConfigFactory` renamed to `CurlRestAssuredConfigFactory`.

 1.0.5:
 * Upgrade to REST-assured 4.0.0.